Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

-Lymphatic organs play an important part in the immune system, having a considerable overlap with the lymphoid system.
-Lymphoid tissue is found in many organs, particularly the lymph nodes, as well as in the lymphoid follicles associated with the digestive system such as the tonsils.
-Lymphoid tissues contain lymphocytes, but they also contain other types of cells for support.
-The system also includes all the structures dedicated to the circulation and production of lymphocytes (the primary cellular component of lymph), which includes the spleen, thymus, bone marrow, and the lymphoid tissue associated with the digestive system.
+Lymphatic organs are the site of many important functions for the immune system.
+Lymphoid tissue is found in many organs, particularly the lymph nodes, as well as in the lymphoid follicles in the pharynx, such as the tonsils.
+Lymph nodes are found Lymphoid tissues contain lymphocytes (a type of highly differentiated white blood cell), but they also contain other types of cells for structural and functional support, such as the dendritic cells, which play a key role in the immune system.
+The system also includes all the structures dedicated to the circulation and production of lymphocytes, which includes the spleen, thymus, and bone marrow.